kartaltabak/kafka-connect-custom-transforms/README.md

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

+This plugin includes jts-core (Java Topology Suite) from the LocationTech project, licensed under the Eclipse Public License 2.0.